The Copper Penny Is Worth More Than One Cent

 (Price of copper per pound x .00220462262 x 3.11 x .95)

 At $2.70 cents a pound for copper, for example, the valuation works out to about 1.75 cents.
 That number will increase or decrease depending on the current market price for copper.
 You can check the latest price of copper at http://www.cmegroup.com/trading/metals/base/copper.html.

 The nearest month contract is closest to the spot value for copper.

 Nickels were made of 75 percent copper and 25 percent nickel.
 At market prices for copper ($2.70) and nickel ($5.08), the meltdown value of a nickel is more than 5 cents.
 Newer coin issues made of zinc and other metals have solved some valuation issues, for now.

 How to Collect and Profit From Pennies and Nickels

 Many other countries have already done away with their version of the penny.
-When the penny is abandoned, it is likely that it will become legal to melt the coins down for their copper content.
-The status of the nickel will not change in 2017, but it may in the future.
+When the penny is abandoned, it is likely to become legal to melt the coins down for their copper content.
+The status of the nickel may also change in the future.

 Investors and collectors have already begun hoarding pennies and nickels.
 It will likely become more difficult to find pre-1982 pennies in the years to come, especially if the price of copper moves higher.
 Pennies and nickels are worth more than their face values today and if prices of the metals rise, an investment in the coins could pay off handsomely in the future.

 Storing thousands and thousands of pennies take lots of space.
 One thousand dollars worth of pennies equals 100,000 pennies, and $10,000 is one million pennies.
 If you could possibly get your hands on that many pennies, you may run into a storage issue as that many pennies weighs an awful lot.